Better Late Than Never

 His eyes got round.
 With Harry by my side I pushed deeper through his fears and said, "Kirk, do you hear me?"

 He nodded his head slowly.
 The cigarette burned nearly to his fingers.
 Harry reached over and plucked it from Kirk's slack fingertips.
 My eyes were intense as I intoned, "Kirk, you know what Greg is into with his friends?"

 I looked at Harry and said, "So now what do we do?
 Welcome to our world, Kirk."
 I sighed.
-This day was not shaping up any better than yesterday.
+Today was not shaping up any better than yesterday.